chmnk/simple_math/wavelet_questions.md

 ### Other questions for Section 4
 9) Is the depth of positional encoding given by $K$?
 10) I always took it for granted that we can use things coming from the graph spectrum as positional encodings, but (Q 1) I don't get how can eigenvectors of two different graphs of different sizes be related at all?
 11) Do the matrices we learn during training have the number of nodes dimension $N$ inside of them or not?
 (I didn't fully understand what do we learn)

 ### Section 5.2
 12) Is the number of clusters $C$ a fixed hyperparameter?
 (At least in the cited Ying et al, 2018, it was pre-defined).
+13) What happens if we train a model on large molecules with C selected to match them and then run it on a small molecule?
+Will we get repeated clusters?
-13) I hoped so much that they get clustering somehow directly from the atom embeddings without explicit clustering step :( :( :( I thought that a wavelet itself defines a substructure in the molecule :(
+14) I hoped so much that they get clustering somehow directly from the atom embeddings without explicit clustering step :( :( :( I thought that a wavelet itself defines a substructure in the molecule :(

-14)
+### Results
+15) From Fig. 5 and 4, I am actually not persuaded that the model learnt anything very meaningful about functional groups and clustering...
+Learning that NH3+ terminal group or a part of a 5-membered ring (even not the whole one) is a separate cluster doesn't look as big deal....
+Interesting that in the peptide case, it didn't learn the backbone as something separate.
+16) Same for the T-SNE -- it is expected to see some separation in the results of a well-performing model...
+But they don't explain anything.

+### Other questions
+17) How numerically stable are networks that have eigenvector/eigenvalaue computations in them?
+Is it ok to use float32 in them?